badd-labs/badd-labs/labs/B3/README.md

 \end{eqnarray}
 $$

-In this exercise, you will implement such a smart contract that routes an original swap request between Ottoswap and Cuseswap in the proportion of XXX.
+In this exercise, you will implement such a smart contract that split an original swap request of $x$ between Ottoswap and Cuseswap as dectated by $dx1$ and $dx2$ above.
 This ensures that an exchange-rate imbalance is never created.
 The figure shows the system architecture.

 - Deploy `MyToken` SC twice to create instances of `TokenY` and `TokenX`.